 Beginning in the second year, students may further their individual learning and career goals by enrolling in one or more of the many clinics and externship (field placement) courses that are part of the Law School’s upper-level curriculum.
 These courses help students to develop as lawyers by providing them with opportunities to gain practical lawyering experience in real-life settings and encouraging them to reflect on the role of lawyers, as they learn from their work as lawyers-in-training.
 The ability to enroll in a clinic or externship is guaranteed for every student, although not necessarily in the student’s first choice of course or semester.
 Students must apply and be accepted before registering for a clinic or externship.

-To be eligible for these courses, students must have completed 30 credits (including LAWS 111 and LAWS 112, Legal Skills I & II).
+To be eligible for these courses, students must have completed 30 credits (including LAWS 111 and LAWS 112, Legal Research & Writing I and II).
 They also must take any pre- or corequisite courses.
 Each course has a seminar component (with the exception of some of the advanced clinical courses).
 Some seminars meet twice weekly, some once weekly, and others once every two weeks.
 Students earn both in-class (seminar) and out-of-class (casework/fieldwork) credits.
 Some courses also satisfy part of the Advanced Writing Requirement.

-LAWS 599, Introduction to Representing Clients (IRC), a 2-credit simulation course, is a pre- or corequisite for some clinic and externship courses (except for the Appellate Clinic and the Judicial, Legislative and Mediation Externships).
+LAWS 599, Interviewing & Counseling Clients (IRC), a 2-credit simulation course, is a pre- or corequisite for some clinic and externship courses (except for the Appellate Clinic and the Judicial, Legislative and Mediation Externships).
 IRC is suggested but not required for Civil Justice Clinic and Tax Clinic.
 IRC is designed to prepare students for individual client representation and work in other practice settings.
-Students explore the lawyer’s role and develop interviewing, counseling and negotiation skills by representing each other in mock cases.
+Students explore the lawyer’s role and develop interviewing, counseling, and negotiation skills by representing each other in mock cases.

 Defense Appellate Clinic